 When you apply for Social Security Disability (SSD), you typically need to have one of the disabilities that the Social Security Administration (SSA) lists in its “Listing of Impairments.”
 These are the disabilities that “qualify” for SSD.
 Still, qualifying for Social Security is more complicated than simply having the condition.

 This is where a Medical Vocational Allowance comes into play.
 Sometimes called “Med-Voc”, this is an exception to the rules that allows you to receive Social Security Disability payments for an unlisted condition.
 If you have a condition that the SSA does not recognize but are unable to work, talk to an attorney about your disability claim.
-Arkansas Social Security Disability lawyer Ken Kieklak helps disabled Arkansans apply for disability and fight disability denials.
+Fayetteville AR disability lawyer Ken Kieklak helps disabled Arkansans apply for disability and fight disability denials.

 Qualifying for Social Security Disability